Bivash2001/sillymotion/README.txt

 11. Use "Save Project" to store your work as a .json file.
 12. Use "Load Project" to continue working later.
 13. Press "Export WebM" to download your animation — a message appears below the timeline while it’s exporting.
+14. Enjoy your new SillyMotion logo greeting you each time you open the app!

 -----------------------------------------
    REQUIREMENTS